 Note: this guide is intended for beginners-intermediates who are just getting into Pink Floyd or David Gilmour.
 If you already know a fair bit about his playing or gear, then this guide isn’t for you.
 This guide is for somebody who isn’t sure what effects he uses and how to try and get a similar tone.

 ‘Tone is in the fingers’

-The reason I bring this up is because you will hear this phrase used over and over whenever somebody talks about David Gilmour’s tone.
+The reason I bring this up is that you will hear this phrase used over and over whenever somebody talks about David Gilmour’s tone.
 Somebody will ask ‘how does he get that tone in Comfortably Numb?’ only to receive the reply: ‘it’s all in his fingers’.
 That’s a cop-out answer and doesn’t help.

 I’m not going to talk about ‘tone in the fingers’ because this is a guide on gear, not on technique.
 So keep this in mind if you build a rig with the intention of trying to sound like David Gilmour (or any other guitarist) – after you sort out the gear, you should then focus completely on technique.
 Gear will get you so far, technique will take you the rest of the way.

 What Songs, Effects, Solos do you want to focus on?

 Pink Floyd’s ‘The Dark Side of the Moon’ was released in 1973.
 ‘The Division Bell’ was released in 1994.
 David Gilmour’s solo album ‘Rattle That Lock’ was released in 2015.
 Listen to those three albums (and any in between) and you will hear very different tones and effects.